 Strip Quilt Style Patterns

 Sew a jelly roll into a beautiful double sided lap quilt with my Quilt As You Go Strip Quilt Video Tutorial!
-This free project is all included in the video.
+This free project is all included in a video.
+You’ll love using pre-cut strips of batting too.
+When you are done sewing the strips together, the quilting is done too.
+All that will be left to do is add some binding.

 Make not one, but TWO absolutely charming baby quilts with this Jelly Roll Jam 2 Quilt Pattern from Fat Quarter Shop…come see!